Algorithms Trained on Normal Chest X-rays Can Predict Health Insurance Types

 Keywords: spurious correlation, health insurance, medical images

 Abstract: Artificial intelligence is revealing what medicine never intended to encode.
 Deep vision models, trained on chest X-rays, can now detect not only disease but also invisible traces of social inequality.
-In this study, we show that state-of-the-art architectures (DenseNet121, SwinV2-B*, MedMamba) can predict a patient’s health insurance type, a strong proxy for socioeconomic status, from normal chest X-rays with significant accuracy (AUC $\approx$ 0.70 on MIMIC-CXR-JPG, $\approx$ 0.68 on CheXpert).
-The signal persists even when age, race, and sex are controlled for, and remains detectable when the model is trained exclusively on a single racial group.
+In this study, we show that state-of-the-art architectures (DenseNet121, SwinV2-T, MedMamba) can predict a patient’s health insurance type, a strong proxy for socioeconomic status, from normal chest X-rays with significant accuracy (AUC $\approx$ 0.70 on MIMIC-CXR-JPG, 0.68 on CheXpert).
+The signal was unlikely contributed by demographic features by our machine learning study combining age, race, and sex labels to predict health insurance types.
+The signal also remains detectable when the model is trained exclusively on a single racial group.
 Patch-based occlusion reveals that the signal is diffuse rather than localized, embedded in the upper and mid-thoracic regions.
-This suggests that deep networks may be internalizing subtle traces of clinical environments, equipment differences, or care pathways; learning socioeconomic segregation itself.
+This suggests that deep networks may be internalizing subtle traces of clinical environments, equipment differences, or care pathways; learning socioeconomic signals itself.
 These findings challenge the assumption that medical images are neutral biological data.
 By uncovering how models perceive and exploit these hidden social signatures, this work reframes fairness in medical AI: the goal is no longer only to balance datasets or adjust thresholds, but to interrogate and disentangle the social fingerprints embedded in clinical data itself.

 Primary Subject Area: Fairness and Bias